Online Ketamine Assisted EMDR Therapy™

 Ketamine Assisted EMDR therapy

-During a Ketamine Assisted EMDR session, you will take the low dose of ketamine that you were prescribed and we will process a previously identified memory.
+During a Ketamine Assisted EMDR Therapy™ session, you will take a low dose of ketamine that you were prescribed and we will use EMDR to process a distressing memory.
 Unlike a high dose ketamine session, this low dose is enough to keep you alert and engaged so that you remain an active participant in the session.
-You will be sit upright, eyes open, verbally engaged just as you would in a standard EMDR session.
-The low dose of ketamine is noticeable, but not impairing and helps to reduce anxiety and soften defenses that often arise when working on traumatic material.
+The low dose of ketamine is noticeable, but not impairing, and helps to reduce anxiety and soften defenses that often arise when working on traumatic memories.

 Integration Sessions ($200/60 minutes)

-In between the Ketamine Assisted EMDR sessions, we will schedule shorter sessions to help you integrate the positive changes from the dosing sessions.
+In between the Ketamine Assisted EMDR Therapy™ sessions, we will schedule shorter sessions to help you integrate the positive changes from the dosing sessions.
 You will not take ketamine during these sessions.
 Instead, we focus on strengthening the insights and resources that you have gained so that you can more fully carry them forward into your life.
-These sessions will also be used to identify additional EMDR “targets” to process during future KA-EMDR sessions.
+These sessions will also be used to identify additional memories to target during the next KA-EMDR session.

 Woman with long hair in purple cardigan, sitting against a wooden background.